Protective Security Summit

 This session will explore the realities of today’s cyber threat environment and the mindset of those who seek to exploit vulnerabilities in systems and organisations.
 Drawing on deep experience in cyber security education and adversary behaviour, this workshop will challenge assumptions, strengthen situational awareness and provide practical insights into how organisations can better anticipate, detect and respond to emerging cyber threats.

-• Prof Richard Buckland (Professor in CyberCrime Cyberwar and Cyberterror and Director of Teaching Practice, UNSW Engineering | Director, Cyber Security Education Australia (CySEA))
+• Prof Richard Buckland (Professor in CyberCrime Cyberwar and Cyberterror, UNSW | Director, Cyber Security Education Australia)

 CONCLUDING REMARKS